thomasnield/rxjavafx-guide/9, Switching, Throttling, and Buffering.md

 ![](http://i.imgur.com/dk3VmWp.png)

-This is a pretty quick computation and hardly keeps the JavaFX thread busy.
+This is a pretty quick computation which hardly keeps the JavaFX thread busy.
 But in the real world, running database queries or HTTP requests can take awhile.
-The last thing you want is for these rapid inputs to create a queue of requests which will quickly make the application unusable as it works through the queue.
+The last thing we want is for these rapid inputs to create a queue of requests that will quickly make the application unusable as it works through the queue.
 Let's emulate this by using the `delay()` operator.
 Remember that the `delay()` operator already specifies a `subscribeOn()` internally, but we can specify an argument which `Scheduler` it uses.
 Let's put it in the IO Scheduler.
-Remember also the `Subscriber` must receive each emission on the JavaFX thread, so be sure to `observeOn()` it before the emission goes to the `Subscriber`.
+The `Subscriber` must receive each emission on the JavaFX thread, so be sure to `observeOn()` the JavaFX Scheduler before the emission goes to the `Subscriber`.

 **Java**